TumbleOwlee/modbus-cli-rs/README.md

 # Modbus CLI

 Modbus CLI is a Rust implementation of a simple and intuative commandline application to interact with or simulate a modbus server.
+I started with the project because I'm used to work in environments that doesn't provide a GUI environment and my work required to handle different modbus use-cases.

 If you prefer a GUI application, check out [QModbus](https://github.com/ed-chemnitz/qmodbus/) or similar applications.

+## Goal

-**Goal:** Provide a CLI application that can interact with a modbus server and modbus clients and visualize the status of modbus registers with live updates.
+Provide a CLI application that can interact with a modbus server and modbus clients and visualize the status of modbus registers with live updates.

+## Impressions

 <p align="center">
     <p align="center">